smoonlee/ovpn-webapp/README.md

 - Certificate generation issues
 - Azure Key Vault access problems

 ## Logging

-Logs are stored in two locations:

-- Application logs via console.log
+- Application logs via `console.log` (server-side)
+- Real-time operation logs via WebSocket (browser console)
 - Operation logs in `/var/log/ovpnsetup/{customerName}.log` on the OpenVPN server

 ## Security Considerations

 1. Always use HTTPS in production
-2. Implement proper authentication for the web interface
+2. Implement authentication for the web interface (not included by default)
-3. Regularly rotate SSH keys
+3. Regularly rotate SSH keys and CA passwords
 4. Monitor Azure Key Vault access logs
 5. Keep OpenVPN and Easy-RSA up to date

+## Troubleshooting & Tips

+- If you see errors about missing secrets, check your Azure Key Vault and Managed Identity permissions.
+- For local development, ensure `.env.local` is present and correct.
+- The app logs all major steps to the browser console and server log for easier debugging.
+- For Azure deployment, ensure the app service has access to the Key Vault and the correct environment variables are set.

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Submit a pull request with a detailed description of changes

 ## License